 The 1oz Griffin Queens Beast marks the 2nd in the Royal Mint Beasts series of ten.
 Reimagined by renowned designer Jody Clark, the lion represents the first of the ten heraldic beasts which stood guard at Queen Elizabeth’s coronation in 1953.

 The plaster models can still be found, now housed at the Canadian Museum of History in Quebec, with replicas standing in Kew Gardens.
 The 1oz fine gold bullion coin has a face value of £100 and therefore is free from Capital Gains Tax.

 The Griffin Queens Beast is a hugely desirable investment and collectors coin.
 The design itself is beautiful and makes for a great talking point.
-As part of a 10 coin series we expect its value to rise at a faster pace than standard issue 1oz gold coins.
+As part of a 10 coin series, we expect its value to rise at a faster pace than standard issue 1oz gold coins.
 Look to team it with others in the Beast series such as the Dragon Beast gold coin.
-Currently availability is still good as each coins in the series is being released at short intervals.
+Currently, availability is still good as each coin in the series is being released at short intervals.
 However, expect these to sell out and become tricky to buy.
 This is the type of coin which buyers are reluctant to sell, which in turn should push premiums up.
 Best buy some now while you can.
-If you’re seeking as much tax free gold for your money as possible, you may want to consider the standard issue Gold Britannia coin.
+If you’re seeking as much tax-free gold for your money as possible, you may want to consider the standard-issue Gold Britannia coin.
 We expect a strong interest in these coins from Asia too, due to their British heritage and limited issue.
-The Royal Mint recognise the power of this influence which explains why their 1oz coins are all now made in 24 carat gold rather than 22 carat, as pure gold is what the Asian market demands.
+The Royal Mint recognise the power of this influence which explains why their 1oz coins are all now made in 24-carat gold rather than 22 carats, as pure gold is what the Asian market demands.
 The consequence to UK buyers is that they may sell out quicker, but prices will subsequently rise faster too.